apple/coremltools/docs-guides/source/model-exporting.md

 ## Difference from Tracing
 For tracing, `ct.convert` requires the `inputs` arg from user.
 This is no longer the case for exporting, since the ExportedProgram object carries all name and shape and dtype info.

 Subsequently, for exporting, dynamic shape is no longer specified through the `inputs` arg of `ct.convert`.
-Instead, user will need to [express dynamism in torch.export](https://pytorch.org/docs/stable/export.html#expressing-dynamism).
+Instead, user will need to [express dynamism in torch.export](https://pytorch.org/docs/stable/export.html#expressing-dynamism), which will then be automatically converted to Core ML [`RangeDim`](https://apple.github.io/coremltools/source/coremltools.converters.mil.input_types.html#rangedim).
+As of Core ML Tools 8.0, [`EnumeratedShapes`](https://apple.github.io/coremltools/source/coremltools.converters.mil.input_types.html#enumeratedshapes) is not supported through model exporting, yet.